ThomasYounger02/udacity_ds/README.md

-# udacity_ds
+# StackOverflow_Survey_2017
-to store projects of udacity programs
+The analysis of stackoverflow survey 2017.How much salary you can expect with your coding skill.

 # The libraries used
 - numpy